tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 #### Review case details

 **Prototype link:** <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/reallocate/step1-review-case-simon-riley">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/reallocate/step1-review-case-simon-riley</a>
-**Replaces this page in the live service:** XXXXX
+**Replaces this page in the live service:** Dev environment is down – link to follow

 #### Main features

-* Add details of currently allocated
+* Add details of currently allocated POM in the at a glance box as per the prototype
 * Text of the calls to action are also different on this page

 ### Allocate a POM

 **Prototype link:** <a href="">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/reallocate/step2-select-pom-simon-riley</a>
-**Replaces this page in the live service:** XXXXX
+**Replaces this page in the live service:** Dev environment is down – link to follow

 #### Main features

+* Previously allocated POMs should be shown at the top of the table.
+If the currently allocated POM has also previously worked with the prisoner, we should show their name in the the Previously allocated section.
 * Currently allocated POM is also flagged in the table.
 If the currently allocated POM has also previously worked with the prisoner, we should only display the “Currently allocated” label on the table.
-* Previously allocated POMs should also be shown at the top of the table.
-If the currently allocated POM has also previously worked with the prisoner, we should show their name in the the Previously allocated section.

 ### Compare POMs

 **Prototype link:** <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/reallocate/step2b-select-pom-simon-riley">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/reallocate/step2b-select-pom-simon-riley</a>
-**Replaces this page in the live service:** XXXXX
+**Replaces this page in the live service:** Dev environment is down – link to follow

 #### Main features

-* Only show details for the currently allocated POM as shown in the prototype if they are selected on the previous page
+* Only show details for the currently allocated POM as per in the prototype if they are selected on the previous page

 ### Confirm allocation